luiscorreia1/VPN-Project-on-AWS/README.md

 ## First step
 The First step of this project is to configure [NAT](NAT.md) in order to have access to the internal machines.

-## second step
+## Second step
-The Second step is to install and configure [ftp server](FTP.md), in this project the ftp was created without security to user wireshark to see the username and password.
+The Second step is to install and configure [FTP server](FTP.md), in this project the ftp was created without security to user wireshark to see the username and password.